 Systemic symptoms can be non-specific but patients can have pancytopenia, coagulopathy, and organomegaly,

 Chest radiographs may show alveolar-interstitial opacities with pleural effusions, often with rapid evolution and resolution.

-Hepatosplenomegaly, gallbladder wall thickening, hyperechoic kidneys and ascites were common abdominal findings
+Hepatosplenomegaly, gallbladder wall thickening, hyperechoic kidneys and ascites are common abdominal findings.

 Non-specific periventricular white-matter abnormalities, brain-volume loss and enlargement of extra-axial fluid spaces may be seen.
 Orbital myopathy has also been described.